 No more scrolling through hundreds of presets in a generic synth looking for the perfect starting point for a lead, or spending hours working on a single patch you’ll only use for 4 bars of an entire song.
 The faster you create, the more rapidly you’ll improve as a producer — it’s time for you to have a synth that greases the wheels and gets you making more music you love while spending less time on technical details you no longer need.

-In the meantime, the best thing to do is check out our resources on creating Synthwave so the moment it comes out, you have plenty of inspiration to hit the ground running.
+In the meantime, the best thing to do is check out our resources on creating Synthwave so you have plenty of inspiration to hit the ground running with 2080.
 These articles are a great start:

 - How to Make Synthwave Atmospheres